 4. Dress for success.

-Although it is true that no one will see if you are in your pajama bottoms, you will project with more confidence and professionalism if you wear the same thing you would wear in a face-to-face interview.
-All candidates should be well groomed, just as they would be in an in-person interview.
-Dressing and grooming professionally sends the message that this school is a priority for you.
+Although it is true that no one will see if you are wearing pajama bottoms, you will project more confidence and professionalism if you wear the same thing you would wear in a face-to-face interview.
+Dressing and grooming professionally tells your interviewer that you are excited about the opportunity to engage with them.

 Ask your roommates or family not to stream Netflix or compete with you for Internet bandwidth during your interview session.
 If you have a dog that could bark unexpectedly, find someone who can walk or keep your pet during this time.
 Put a “Do not disturb” sign on the outside of your closed door so that no one unexpectedly interrupts you during your interview.

 You would be surprised how a big smile can set the tone for a relaxed, collaborative conversation.
 When candidates smile, it makes the interviewer feel more relaxed as well.
 A genuine smile is a great way to demonstrate charisma and confidence in your MBA interview and your professional presence in general.

 Our Stratus counselors are a great resource to help you prepare for your MBA interviews.
 All of our counselors have been through this process, as all hold an MBA from a top program.
 In addition, many members of our team previously served as admissions committee members or alumni or student interviewers at top MBA programs, where they interviewed and evaluated MBA applicants.
 To learn more about our MBA interview preparation services, reach out to us for a free consultation.